immersive-web/webxr-input-profiles/packages/registry/README.md

 }
 ```
 ### Components
 Each layout is required to have a `components` property which contains information about all the individual parts of an `XRInputSource`.
 Components are comprised of a key which uniquely identifies them and a which describes their behavior.
 Component keys must not contain spaces at the beginning or end.
-Currently, the valid types are: `trigger`, `grip`, `touchpad`, `thumbstick`, and `button`
+Currently, the valid types are: `trigger`, `squeeze`, `touchpad`, `thumbstick`, and `button`

 Each layout is also required to have a `selectSource` property which refers to an entry in the `components` object.
 This component will cause the WebXR `select`, `selectStart`, and `selectEnd` events to fire.